^

 Legionella

-Mushrooms (Aspergillus spp.)
+Fungi (Aspergillus spp.)

-Pneumonia, developed against the background of immunodeficiency states
+Pneumonia developed against the background of immunodeficiency states

 Immune status disorders are extremely common in clinical practice.
-In addition to AIDS, the most common causes of immunodeficiency are:
+In addition to AIDS, the most common causes of immunodeficiency states are:

 1. Malignant neoplasms.